Sukhamo Devi (TV series)

 Sukhamo Devi is an Indian Malayalam-language soap opera directed by Faisal Adimali.
 It airs on Flowers TV from 8 May 2023.
 It stars Prayaan, Susmitha Prabhakaran and Aishwariyaa Bhaskaran in lead roles.
 The title of the series is adapted from 1986 Malayalam film Sukhamo Devi.
+It is one of the longest running Malayalam soap opera.

 Synopsis

 Devika and Nandan loves each other.
-Nandan belongs to a rich family,Chandroth and Devika's parents are poor.
+Nandan belongs to a rich family, Chandroth and Devika's parents are poor.
 They got married secretly.
 But due Nandan's fear on his family, he lied that his friend Murali married Devika.
 Murali's mother is a maid in Chandroth house.
 Murali's mother treats Devi badly and she took her to Chandroth as servant to help her.
 Devika stayed in Murali's house and suffers all the difficulties in hope to live peacefully with Nandan soon.

 Later, the family members realise about Devika' truth.
 Prabhavathi tries to remove Devika from Nandan's life by making him marry to Meera.
 Murali marries his lover Gouri.
 Nandan's sister Rajani is a victim of a broken marriage.
 The family plans to get Rajani married to Girish; her old lover to which Prabhavathi disagrees.
 Meanwhile, Girish's cousin Prakash Menon is a fraud film star who faked love towards Meera.
 Meera realising his true intentions stabbed him.